marcellosachs/react-string-replace-recursively/README.md

 Note that the `matcherFn` has two parameters : `rawText` and `processed`.
 The `rawText` corresponds to the section of the string which matches the pattern.
 The `processsed` parameter, however, corresponds to the result of replacing other patterns which occur within `rawText`.
 Thus if you want to replace patterns within patterns, make sure to wrap your React Components around `processed` as we did in this example.
-See [Configuration and Limitations](##Configuration and Limitations) for more on pattern intersections.
+See [Configurationand Limitations](#Configuration-and-Limitations) for more on pattern intersections.

 ## English Description